BindBC/bindbc-freeimage/README.md

 */
 // version(Windows) loadFreeImage("libs/freeimage.dll")
 ```
-By default, the `bindbc-freeimage` binding is configured to compile to load FreeImage 3.17.
+By default, the `bindbc-freeimage` binding is configured to load FreeImage 3.17.
 This behavior can be overridden via the `-version` compiler switch or the `versions` DUB directive with the desired FreeImage version number.
 It is recommended that you always select the minimum version you require _and no higher_.
-In this example, the FreeImage dynamic binding is compiled to support FreeImage 3.18:
+In this next example, the FreeImage dynamic binding is compiled to support FreeImage 3.18:

 __dub.json__
 ```
 "dependencies": {
-    "bindbc-freeimage": "~>0.1.0"
+    "bindbc-freeimage": "~>1.0.0"
 },
 "versions": ["FI_318"]
 ```

 __dub.sdl__
 ```
-dependency "bindbc-freeimage" version="~>0.1.0"
+dependency "bindbc-freeimage" version="~>1.0.0"
 versions "FI_318"
 ```

-With this example configuration, `fiSupport == FISupport.fi318`.
+With this example configuration, `fiSupport == FISupport.fi318` on a successful load.
 If FreeImage 3.18 or later is installed on the user's system, `loadFreeImage` will return `FISupport.fi318`.
-If only FreeImage 3.17 is installed, `loadFreeImage` will return `FISupport.badLibrary`.
+If FreeImage 3.17 is found instead, `loadFreeImage` will return `FISupport.badLibrary`.
 In this scenario, calling `loadedFreeImageVersion()` will return a `FISupport` member indicating which version of FreeImage, if any, actually loaded.
 If a lower version was loaded, it's still possible to call functions from that version of FreeImage, but any calls to functions from higher versions will result in a null pointer access.
 For this reason, it's recommended to always specify your required version of the FreeImage library at compile time and abort when you receive an `FISupport.badLibrary` return value from `loadFreeImage`.

 No matter which version was configured, the successfully loaded version can be obtained via a call to `loadedFreeImageVersion`.
 It returns one of the following: